1697 Polish–Lithuanian royal election: History

 One of the candidates for the Polish throne was the Duke of Oława (Lower Silesia) and son of the late king, James Louis Sobieski.
 He was initially supported by the Kingdom of France and the Swedish Empire.
 Also, among his followers were szlachta from Greater Poland, Lesser Poland, and Bishop of Kujawy, Stanisław Dąmbski.
 James Louis Sobieski, however, did not get along with his French-born mother, Marie Casimire Louise de La Grange d'Arquien.
 The mother and her son argued about properties of John III Sobieski, and as a result, James Louis lost the support of Polish nobility.

 Election of August II the Strong at Wola, outside Warsaw (1697).
 Painting by Jean-Pierre Norblin de La Gourdaine.

-Another candidate, the Elector of Saxony Augustus II the Strong, was backed by influential and powerful Emperor Leopold I. To win the support of Roman Catholic, conservative Poles, Augustus decided to convert from Lutheranism to Catholicism.
+Another candidate, the Elector of Saxony Augustus II the Strong, was backed by the influential and powerful Emperor Leopold I. To win the support of Roman Catholic, conservative Poles, Augustus decided to convert from Lutheranism to Catholicism.
 The conversion took place in Vienna, on June 2, 1697, and this decision won for Frederick the support of Pope Innocent XII.

 The main opponent to the Saxon elector was Francois Louis, Prince of Conti, backed by King Louis XIV of France.
-His candidacy won support of several Polish and Lithuanian magnates, many of whom were bribed by French envoy, Melchior de Polignac.
+His candidacy won the support of several Polish and Lithuanian magnates, many of whom were bribed by French envoy, Melchior de Polignac.
 On October 24, 1696, Primate of Poland Michał Stefan Radziejowski, who had previously backed James Louis Sobieski, switched sides and declared his support of Francois Louis.
 Since Radziejowski at that time was the interrex, his decision attracted the nobility, which followed him.

 Nevertheless, key role in the oncoming election was played by the Tsardom of Russia, which was Polish ally in the ongoing war against the Ottoman Empire (see Great Turkish War).
-The Russians backed Augustus, who had previously declared that he would continue the war, and who had in 1695–1696 commanded Austrian - Saxon army in its Hungarian campaign.
-The election of Francois Louis meant quick end to the Polish-Ottoman war, and possibility of a Polish-Russian conflict.
+The Russians backed Augustus, who had previously declared that he would continue the war, and who had in 1695–1696 commanded an Austrian-Saxon army in its Hungarian campaign.
+The election of Francois Louis meant a quick end to the Polish-Ottoman war, and possibility of a Polish-Russian conflict.
 The Russians, well aware of this danger, sent large sums of money to the Commonwealth, trying to win the support of Polish-Lithuanian nobility.

 The election took place in Wola near Warsaw, on June 27, 1697.
 By popular support, Francois Louis, Prince of Conti was elected new King of the Commonwealth.
 This was immediately contested by Augustus the Strong, who declared himself the new monarch.
-Third candidate, James Louis Sobieski, expressed his support of Conti.
+Third place candidate, James Louis Sobieski, expressed his support of Conti.